 She possessed a sparkling voice, and my favorite role is her portrayal of lovely psychic Eve Cairo in CHARLIE CHAN AT TREASURE ISLAND (20th Century Fox, 1939), with Cesar Romero being unmasked in the end as the evil Dr. Zodiac.
-Moore did two other Chan mysteries: CHARLIE CHAN AT THE OLYMPICS (20th Century Fox, 1937), which paired her with Allan Lane, and as the wife of Kane Richmond in CHARLIE CHAN IN RENO (20th Century Fox, 1939).
+Moore did two other Chan mysteries: she was paired with Allan Lane in CHARLIE CHAN AT THE OLYMPICS (20th Century Fox, 1937); and Pauline was the wife of Kane Richmond in CHARLIE CHAN IN RENO (20th Century Fox, 1939).

 She retired in the early 1940s and reared three children.
 Moore was married and widowed twice.
 Her first marriage was to well known illustrator Jefferson Machamer (1901-1960).

-She did a few films and TV appearances in the 1950s, including a bit in SPOILERS OF THE FOREST (Republic, 1957), a lumberjack yarn which starred Rod Cameron and Vera Ralston.
+She did a few films and TV appearances in the 1950s, including a bit in SPOILERS OF THE FOREST (Republic, 1957), a lumberjack yarn starring Rod Cameron and Vera Ralston.

 Pauline Moore passed away from ALS (Lou Gehrig's disease) on December 7, 2001 at a nursing home in Sequim, Washington.

-The New York Times newspaper and the Los Angeles Times newspaper websites have obituaries on Pauline Moore:
+The New York Times, Los Angeles Times, and Associated Press had obituaries on Pauline Moore:

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Pauline Moore: http://us.imdb.com/name/nm0601733/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Pauline Moore: https://www.imdb.com/name/nm0601733/

-For those interested in learning more about Pauline's early years, there's a lengthy biography on her in the June, 1939 Hollywood Screen Life magazine which you can download from the Internet Archive website: http://www.archive.org/download/hollywood28fawc/hollywood28fawc.pdf
+For those interested in learning more about Pauline's early years, there's a lengthy biography on her in the June, 1939 Hollywood Screen Life magazine at the Internet Archive website: https://archive.org/details/hollywood28fawc/page/n389/mode/2up?view=theater

 (Courtesy of Les Adams)